gofynd/fdk-client-python/documentation/platform/COMPANYPROFILE.md

 | body | [BulkLocationSerializer](#BulkLocationSerializer) | yes | Request body |

-This API allows to create a location associated to a company.
+Allows to create a location associated to a company.

 *Returned Response:*